$2 million raised for Marine who scorned superiors over Afghan withdrawal

 Scheller remains in the brig after no charges were filled against him on Friday

-Over 27,000 donors raised $2 million for the decorated U.S. Marine who criticized his commanders for mishandling troop withdrawal in Afghanistan.
+Over 27,000 donors have contributed $2 million for the decorated U.S. Marine who criticized his commanders for mishandling troop withdrawal in Afghanistan.

-Back in August, Lt.
-Col. Stuart Scheller took to Facebook Live to condemn his superiors for embarrassing the country in a number of videos that quickly circulated around the internet.
+Lt.
+Col. Stuart Scheller took to Facebook Live in August to condemn his superiors for embarrassing the country in a number of videos that quickly circulated the internet.
 Scheller was later detained and placed in solitary confinement at Camp Lejeune for his actions.

-Scheller's parents, Stu and Cathy Sheller spoke to "Fox News Primetime" on Friday to voice their concern about their son's well-being.
-According to Stu Schelelr, they have been told by the Marine Corps that Lt.
+Scheller's parents, Stu and Cathy Scheller, spoke to "Fox News Primetime" Friday to voice their concerns about their son's well-being.
+According to Stu Scheller, they have been told by the Marine Corps that Lt.
 Col. Scheller could face "a long prison term."

 PARENTS OF JAILED MARINE OFFICER SCHELLER FIGHT BACK: ‘THEY WANT TO BURN OUR SON'

 Fox News Primetime host Brian Kilmeade reported that the average donation was $74, bringing the total to $1.8 million on Friday.
-That number has now amassed $2 million and counting.
+That number has now surpassed $2 million.
 The fundraiser, organized by the Pipe Hitter Foundation, has received monetary support from veterans and American citizens alike.

 Those who have donated commended Scheller for his courage to speak out.

-"You represent honesty, integrity, and character, said one donator by the name of Paul Kenyon.
+"You represent honesty, integrity and character, said one donor, Paul Kenyon.
 "You are a political prisoner.
 The USMC is embarrassing itself by how you are treated.
 I solute your courage."

 Kenyon donated $104.15.